Adventures without boundaries: 10 suprising benefits of solo travel

 Zero drama (unless you make it)

-You’re not with your usual friends so wave goodbye to the regular drama – no crying on night’s out or dependant friends that need taking home.
-You’re there for you and you alone, so the only drama you’re going to experience is if you make it (after all there’s nothing wring with a TINY bit of drama…).
+You’re not with your usual friends so wave goodbye to the regular drama – no crying on night’s out or clingy friends that need taking home.
+As fun as drama and a little gossip can be, when you’re in your own company you can have a breather from it all.
+You’re there for you and you alone, so the only drama you’re going to experience is if you make it (after all there’s nothing wrong with a TINY bit of drama…).